Studio Art (SART)

 SART 1015 Introduction to Painting 3 Credits

-This course introduces the methods, techniques, and language of oil painting.
-Students explore principles of color, construction, paint handling, delineation of form and space, light and shadow, surface, texture, and composition.
+This course introduces the methods, techniques, and language of painting.
+Students explore principles of color, construction of pictorial space, light and shadow, surface, texture, and composition.
 Students paint primarily from observation and employ representational and abstract modes.
-Materials and historical concerns are integral parts of directed and individual investigations.
-Previously SA 0015.
+Exploration of materials and historical and contemporary approaches to painting are integral parts of directed and individual investigations.
+This course is designed to be open and accessible to all students.

 SART 1016 Introduction to 2-D Design 3 Credits